 Scanning

 The Law Library does not have any printers available for public patrons.
-The Law Library provides document scanners, which allow the option of saving a document as a PDF to save and print at home.
+The Law Library provides document scanners, which allow the option of saving a document as a PDF to save and print at home, for use by the BYU Law school community and for use by public patrons who are scanning library materials.
 If you need an on campus printing option, BYU has several Print Centers or Printer Kiosks across campus.

 The Y App can help you find the closest pharos printer.
 The Print and Mail website provides more information about these options.